 The Small Business Ombudsman, Kate Carnell, has announced that taxpayers wanting an external review of an adverse tax decision by the ATO through the Administrative Appeals Tribunal (AAT) can now contact the office of the Australian Small Business and Family Enterprise Ombudsman for assistance.

 From 1 March 2019, small business owners without legal representation can access an hour with an experienced small business tax lawyer at a significantly reduced cost, subsidised by the office of the Ombudsman.
 Lawyers can review relevant documents and provide advice on the viability of an appeal.
 And should an appeal progress, the Ombudsman’s case managers will help the small business owner through the process.

 Small business taxation decisions will be finalised within 28 days from the date of a hearing at the AAT.

 The ATO has released its latest small business benchmarks, providing over 100 different industries with average cost of sales and average total expenses.
 Businesses can see clearly what the relevant benchmarks are for their industry.
 The benchmark data is drawn from over 1.5 million small businesses around Australia.

-Assistant Commissioner Peter Holt said that businesses should use the benchmarks to gauge the strength of their business and keep an eye on their competition.
+Business owners can use the benchmarks to gauge the strength of their business and keep an eye on their competition.